passcod/protostrong/README.md

 _A job framework for a wonderful world._

-Adds rich job control, composition, and monitoring on top of an ordinary queue.
+Adds rich job control, composition, and monitoring on top of a [Gearman] queue.

-Built on top of [Gearman], but could support different backend queues without too much effort.
-Pull requests doing so are welcome, and [documentation for the backend interface is available](./docs/backend-interface.md).

 [Gearman]: http://gearman.org